theofahey/theonionsone/README.md

     $ git clone git@github.com:turtlelazy/theonionsone.git
     ```

-Create a virtual environment (unless you already have one)
+Create a virtual environment (unless you already have one):
     A virtual environment can be created using the following line in a terminal
     <br>
     ```